Scroll to content

 Individual Liberty

 All pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a federation of schools we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
+As a Shropshire Church of England Trust of schools we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.

 Mutual Respect